Where Has All the Flora Gone?

 Then there is what might be called preservation on the grounds of Higher Utility.
 Allowing the extirpation of native plant species would diminish nature as well as Illinois.
 Species that have successfully adapted to marginal environments usually have done so because they are highly adaptable genetically.
 In botanical terms such populations are, in their respective families, the distant relatives with money, the ones who left home and made it abroad.

-It is not the form of such plants that makes them worth preserving, but the possibilities they represent.
+It is not the form of such plants that makes them worth preserving, then, but the possibilities they represent.
 The protection of the plants' biological diversity, stored in distinct gene pools, has become the overarching priority of environmentalists worldwide.
 If their efforts fail, warns John Taft, "we're leaving a far more sterile environment for the future to exist in."

 Plants have medicinal effects in the broadest sense when they are used to diagnose and heal sick ecosystems.
 Sue Lauzon, who coordinates the work of the Endangered Species Protection Board, grudgingly acknowledges that the general public thinks of endangered wildlife in terms of "glamour species" like eagles, not milkworts.
 But "plants are the basis of the natural community," she explains.
 "When an animal goes endangered, it's because something necessary in its environment is missing.
 Often that something is plants."

 Blake yearned to see heaven in a wildflower, which stretches even modern botany's powers.
 But you can see the past in one.
 At the Natural History Survey, botanists have been making detailed observations of the state's plant communities for more than a century.
 Those records make up what Endress has called a "historical tapestry" in which the story of environmental change in Illinois has been woven.